 Mac provides research design and statistical analysis expertise to several projects within the Research Group.
 His work aims to improve the internal validity and enhance the effectiveness of quantitative research and evaluation projects.
 Currently, his work includes investigating pathways and barriers to science, technology, engineering and mathematics (STEM) careers, analyzing the effectiveness of professional development programs, and reviewing research on teacher education.
 Prior to coming to the Lawrence Hall of Science, Mac evaluated several formal and informal educational initiatives, including elementary engineering programs, pre-algebra curriculum and professional development of history teachers.
 He taught physics to high school students for several years after earning a bachelor's degree in engineering physics from Santa Clara University.
 Mac received his doctorate in educational research, measurement, and evaluation from Boston College.

 Celia Castillo, B.A.

 Bernadette Chi, Ph.D.

 Bernadette has extensive experience in research and evaluation of K-12 educational and community-based programs.
-She currently is leading a multiyear evaluation of a National Science Foundation-funded initiatives and other projects focused on elementary teacher professional development in science education, STEM in afterschool and summer settings, and outdoor science and environmental education programs.
+She currently is leading multi-year evaluations of National Science Foundation-funded initiatives and other projects focused on elementary teacher professional development in science education, STEM in afterschool and summer settings, and outdoor science and environmental education programs.
 She is interested particularly in exploring how science education can be made more relevant to students, especially as a means of fostering scientific competence and commitment to environmental and social issues.
 Prior to joining the Lawrence Hall of Science, she worked in youth and education program administration, grants management, and program evaluation at the local, state, and national levels.
 Bernadette received her bachelor's degree in public policy from Stanford University and her master’s degree and doctorate in Educational Policy, Organization, Measurement, and Evaluation from University of California, Berkeley.

 Joo Chung, M.S.

 Joo assists in survey design, data collection, and quantitative data analysis across a variety of research and evaluation projects.
-He received his bachleor's degree in psychology from University of California, Berkeley and is interested in research methodology and statistical analysis.
+He received his bachelor's degree in psychology from University of California, Berkeley and his master’s degree in statistics from California State University, East Bay.